isomerpages/singapore-customs-old/_businesses/04-exporting-goods/04c-export-procedures.md

 # Export Procedures

-In general, exporters must apply for the relevant Customs export permits before exporting goods from Singapore.
+In general, exporters must obtain for the relevant Customs export permits before exporting goods from Singapore.

 Goods and Services Tax (GST) and duty are not levied on goods exported from Singapore.